ideamark/breadbot/README.md

 # Bread Bot

 ## Overview
 * Bread Bot is a pure-Python, pure-text chatterbot.
-The aim is to build a fast speed, short text message QA system.
+The aim is to build a fast speed, short text message chatter AI.
   * Why Python: For platform independence and fast development.
   * Why text only: Text can express anything, easily to be processed, fast to be translated.
 That's why we only use text message for Bread Bot.